Sanborn-Young/PDFRenamer/README.md

 |                                        | - Save Settings             |
 |                                        | - Download Current Tab Clipboard Name                                   |

-As long as the extension is enabled, the only button that you'll use is the bottom one "Download Current Tab Clipboard Name".
+The main button you will probably use in most circumstances is the bottom one "Download Current Tab Clipboard Name".
 This button tells you that it is going to save the current tab using information that is from the current tab, and using whatever section you copied onto your windows clipboard.

-The other buttons really don't need to be used.
+The other buttons really don't need to be used Unless you have a problem with the bottom button or unless you wanna turn off the extension.

 The save button will save the format of the year according to whatever the pull down box says.
 The other button to capture something off the clipboard is only if you determine that you want to save using the chrome download button that is actually on the pdf.
 As long as you have the extension icon up and easy to get to it makes more sense to simply use the lowest button, which both uses the clipboard to rename the file and also download the file.

+As mentioned before, from a practical standpoint you should have this extension pin to your browser bar.
+If you do it in this fashion, it will allow you to click on the icon, uncheck the box which makes it active.
+And then you can save this state so it no longer will rename files.
+This way you don't need to go into the extension detail box to turn the extension on and off.
+You'll do it from your browser bar.

 But as mentioned above, you will get the option to update the final file name in the final file save dialog box.